jerry81/natural-language/hindi/Devanagari.md

   - श is a palatal sound, produced with the tongue closer to the palate
 - ष is less common and often used in Sanskrit-derived words
 - in modern Hindi, ष is often pronounced the same as श
+- appears with dot under s in some places

 - सौ - sau
 - "so" in "solid"